Heavy Breathing In Dogs: When to Be Concerned · Kinship

 The first step in diagnosing breathing problems in a dog is observing their respiratory pattern.
 Veterinarians can often determine the general area of the problem (upper airway, lungs, chest cavity, or other) just by watching the pattern of a dog’s breathing.
 Careful auscultation (listening with a stethoscope) can also help localize the problem, and the type of sounds heard may give clues about the cause.

 After the physical examination, imaging may be recommended.
 Chest radiographs (X-rays) have been the mainstay of diagnosis for years.
 They can give your veterinarian a good idea of what is going on in the chest cavity and within the lungs.
 Ultrasound of the chest is often performed in emergency situations.
-While it may not give all the information that a chest radiograph does, it is a much less stressful test for dogs that are in severe distress.
+While it may not give all the information that a chest radiograph does, it is a much less stressful test for dogs in severe distress.

 Complementary tests like pulse oximetry, blood gas analysis, a complete blood count, and blood chemistry can give a more complete picture of what could be causing a dog’s heavy breathing.
 If the initial imaging isn’t definitive in diagnosing or showing the extent of the problem, advanced procedures like an MRI or bronchoscopy may be recommended as long as the dog is stable enough for it.